 - But come on, you can see that we've had to use knives to clear a path this whole time, can't you ?
 There are vines everywhere, you just don't realize it because I'm the one cutting them !
 I raised my voice even more, irritated by his nonchalance.

-- Well, sorry I didn't bring a Swiss Army knife like you, I didn't think that… He snapped.
+- Well, sorry I didn't bring a Swiss Army knife like you, I didn't think that… He snapped, ironically.

 - What ?
 I cut him off mid-outburst to make him face his responsibilities.